Our Researchers

 Many members of the University of Liverpool work on topics related to Literature & Science.
-The following members of the Department of English contribute to the Literature and Science Hub Research Centre:
+The following members--across multiple departments--contribute to the Literature and Science Hub Research Centre:

-Daniel's work is interested in literature from the 19th and 20th centuries, especially as it relates to science.
+Daniel's work is interested in literature from 1800 to present, especially as it relates to science.
 He is currently working on his first monograph, which traces the significance of scientific theories of heredity to neglected works by four prominent writers: Henry James, Edith Wharton, Elizabeth Robins, and W.E.B.
 Du Bois.
-He is currently working on other projects related to modern drama and alternative Arctic explorers.
+His project 'Alternative Arctics' takes an interdisciplinary look at polar writing by people of colour, women, and indigenous writers.
+His work on the reading project LitHits uses digital technologies to connect non-specialist readers to works of literature and has been developed alongside Oxford University Innovations.

 Mary's research focuses on nineteenth-century literature and medicine.
 She is interested in how writing shaped the development of medical practice during this period, in particular the periodical press.
 Her work centres on women in medicine, as both practitioners and patients.
 Mary's PhD thesis investigated how different genres of writing influenced the formation of psychiatric theories about the female mind, and her current research examines the periodical writing of female doctors at the turn of the twentieth century.